(Forum for members to discuss the use of anabolic steroids)

 Originally Posted by Inquirer

 Nope.
-But I wouldn’t run it during PCT unless you have prior experience with it.
+But I wouldn’t run it during post cycle therapy (pct) unless you have prior experience with it.

 Originally Posted by Inquirer

 thanks for the info.
 So basicly it is a toss up, both good and bad sides to it huh.
 I think I will hold off on it until I see I need it for sure

 Incorrect.
 Letro is an aromatase inhibitor and therefore reduces the amount of estrogen in the body.
 Selective Estrogen Receptor Modulators such as nolvadex and clomid actually bind to estrogen receptors in tissue and block the estrogen attaching to these receptors.
 The estrogen is still however in the body.